dgarcia360/sphinx-collapse/docs/source/index.rst

 **Configurable**

-You can then customize the style of the collapsible directive using options or overriding the CSS.
+Customize the style of the collapsible directive using options or overriding the CSS.

 Get started
 -----------